VolcanicArts/vrcosc.com/docs/V2/SDK/getting-started.md

 ### 4 - Exporting your module package {#exporting-your-module-package}
 First, build your project.
 Then go to your project's folder and into `bin/Debug/net8.0-windows10.0.22621.0`.
 You should find there's a DLL file in there called `MyTestModules.dll`.
 Copy this file and put it into the `%appdata%/vrcosc-v2/packages/local` folder.
 This local packages folder is a special folder for testing local modules so as not to interfere with the same module when they're in another package.

-If VRCOSC is already open you can reload the modules to load your test module by going into the app's settings, Debug, and turning on Debug Mode.
+If VRCOSC is already open you can reload the modules to load your test module by going into the app's settings, Advanced, and turning on Debug Mode.
 You'll now see a new debug tab has appeared which has a button to reload the modules.
 Clicking this should result in your module appearing on the module listing page.

 ### 5 - Publishing your module package {#publishing-your-module-package}
 To publish a V2 module and have it appear in the app's package list, tag your repo with `vrcosc-package`.